PhilippStancke/academic-kickstart/content/home/accomplishments.md

   * Idiomatische Wendungen und kolloquiale Ausdrücke<br/><br/>

 __Information:__
-  * Due to Philipp M. Stancke's one-and-a-half year study stay in Bogotá, Colombia, a level of C1 to C2 can be expected.
+  * Due to Philipp M. Stancke's one-and-a-half year study stay in Bogotá, Colombia, a level of C1 can be expected.
 """

 [[item]]